dhrice/drafting/README.md

 ### Findings
 TLDR: Teams are generally pretty good at drafting the better player.

 I look at this in a few different ways.
 The first is simply looking at how each team did over those drafts as both a raw number of added value and a mean added value.
 These are Figures 1 and 2 below.
-In both plots there is a gray line at 0 (teams below that line are pretty bad at drafting players) and a red line at the median NAV for that dataset (total NAV and median NAV respectively).
+In both plots there is a gray line at 0 (teams below that line are pretty bad at drafting players) and a red line at the median NAV for that dataset (total NAV and mean NAV respectively).

 ##### FIGURE 1: Total NAV Per Team